There are two idyllic pictures for homeschooling multiple children:

 This coming year, they’ll be using the same books for science and geography.
 Now that my son is able to read almost as well as his sister, my plan is to read and discuss the books together; but any writing, illustrating, or journaling will still be done separately.

 In their case, I’m not worried if sick days hold us up as these subjects will only be done once or twice a week.
 But I’ll still be watching for signs of unhealthy competition.

-All that to say: combining has to be determined one year, and one set of children, at a time.
+All that to say: combining multiple children has to be determined one year, and one set of children, at a time.

 The Remaining Problem